 This can depend upon your goal, but some good metrics to track are:

 Here at Drafted, we believe that referrals are the key to success.
-Try Drafted free for 14 days and unlock the power of referrals.

 At Drafted, we believe that your company network is your single biggest competitive advantage when it comes to hiring.
 Our mission is to make it easy for you to leverage your network in the hiring process to find the best candidates.
 Your network is already powerful, it’s just too much work to make it a priority over the day-to-day of recruiting.
 Companies that use Drafted see their employee referral numbers go up by 2x, their time to hire drop by 30% and their overall hiring efficiency increase significantly within just a few months.